-(A) Except as otherwise provided in division (B) of this section, the county recorder shall record in the proper record, in legible handwriting, typewriting, or printing, or by any authorized photographic or electronic process, all deeds, mortgages, plats, or other instruments of writing that are required or authorized by the Revised Code to be recorded and that are presented to the recorder for that purpose.
-The recorder shall record the instruments in regular succession, according to the priority of presentation, and shall enter the file number at the beginning of the record.
-On the record of each instrument, the recorder shall record the date and precise time the instrument was presented for record.
+(A) Except as otherwise provided in division (B) of this section, the county recorder shall record in the official records, in legible handwriting, typewriting, or printing, or by any authorized photographic or electronic process, all deeds, mortgages, plats, or other instruments of writing that are required or authorized by the Revised Code to be recorded and that are presented to the county recorder for that purpose.
+The county recorder shall record the instruments in regular succession, according to the priority of presentation, and shall enter the file number at the beginning of the record.
+On the record of each instrument, the county recorder shall record the date and precise time the instrument was presented for record.
 All records made, prior to July 28, 1949, by means authorized by this section or by section 9.01 of the Revised Code shall be deemed properly made.

-(B) The county recorder may refuse to record an instrument of writing presented to the recorder for recording if the instrument is not required or authorized by the Revised Code to be recorded or the recorder has reasonable cause to believe the instrument is materially false or fraudulent.
+(B) The county recorder may refuse to record an instrument of writing presented for recording if the instrument is not required or authorized by the Revised Code to be recorded or the county recorder has reasonable cause to believe the instrument is materially false or fraudulent.
 This division does not create a duty upon a recorder to inspect, evaluate, or investigate an instrument of writing that is presented for recording.

 Effective Date: 11-06-1996